kelp404/Victory/README.md

 And last you should use terminal to deploy backends (SDK does not deploy backends).
 ```
 appcfg.py backends takanashi/ update
-* takanashi is the folder name of project
+* takanashi is the folder name of the project
 ```

 ref: